wilsonmar/wilsonmar.github.io/_posts/2016-03-20-static-websites.md

 ## Static is Cool Now #

-Here is why building a static site is now "cool" (popular, interesting, etc.).
+Here is why building a static site is "cool" (popular, interesting, etc.).

 When someone types in a URL on a web browser and lands on a website built using WordPress, Drupal, or